What is Montessori?

 - Middle States Association Commission on Elementary & Secondary Schools (MSA-CESS) – MSA-CESS respects the individual nature and character of each school.
 Although all schools with accreditation meet the same standards, there is flexibility for schools to demonstrate that they meet standards in different ways.
 MSA-CESS evaluates the whole school, not just test scores.
 Schools are assessed in 12 key areas: mission, governance and leadership, school improvement planning, finances, facilities, staff, health and safety, educational program, assessment and evidence of student learning, student services, student life and activities, and information resources.

 Our mission is to provide students with a rich and individualized education, tailored to support their future success in their local and global communities.
 All of our teachers have at minimum, four-year degrees and Montessori certification from an accredited organization.
-Many have been part of our school for more than 15 years and are well established in our community.
+Many have been part of our Evergreen Academy (formerly Montessori Corner) family for more than 15 years and are well established in our community.
 Their expertise is a valuable asset not only to our students, but to our families as well.